olle/high_value_low_risk_toolset/high_value_low_risk_toolset.md

 Let's leave out the business logic or controller code for a while and assume we have data that we want to use to produce content.
 Templating tools and libraries today all fit into a range of either supporting more or less _logic_.
 By _logic_ we mean, the degree of which we can program or do actual language API calls in the templates themselves.

-In my opinion are templating libraries with less logic the best choice.
+In my opinion are templating libraries with less logic the better choice.

 Once again, this is a dear and [heavily][TP1] [debated][TP2] [issue][TP3].
 I think the real smell of too much logic code in the templates is that your're more or less programming across a context and language boundary.

 A, perhaps contrived, but obvious example would be JSP/JSTL code that invokes Java methods.

 The other side of the spectrum is component-based template solutions, which means there is **no** logic in the templates, at all.
-To this I would like to raise a small warning and say that it is not always easy or clear to understand how components map to content.

-Also, let's not forget about the separation in the work process.
+Let's not forget about the separation in the work process.
 Content design and template authoring may have less to do with core business logic, so the right template solution might allow for value enhancement without changes to the layers _below_.

    [TP1]: http://www.workingsoftware.com.au/page/Your_templating_engine_sucks_and_everything_you_have_ever_written_is_spaghetti_code_yes_you
    [TP2]: http://www.ebaytechblog.com/2012/10/01/the-case-against-logic-less-templates